machinelabs/blog/source/_posts/machinelabs-is-now-in-public-beta.md

 One of the things we've done is replacing our existing editor experience with the [Monaco Editor](https://github.com/Microsoft/monaco-editor), which is exactly the same editor that is also used in Microsoft's [Visual Code](https://code.visualstudio.com/).
 We believe this editor experience is much better in terms of performance, as well as usability.
 In fact this mean we'll get things like mulitple cursor support and variable renaming out-of-the-box.
 We'll also add things like real-time code completion in the near future!

-Another thing we're working on right now (seriously, it's right around the corner) is a CLI so you can take your existing Machine Learning projects and run it on our GPU accelerated could right within MachineLabs!
+Another thing we're working on right now (seriously, it's right around the corner) is a CLI so you can take your existing Machine Learning projects and run it on our GPU accelerated cloud right within MachineLabs!

 #### Pro Features for Patreon supporters